Polariton-Enhanced Exciton Transport: Application to Ring Pump Geometry

 The last line in the above expression is simply the original $g_\mathrm{xx}$, which assumed a negligible exciton population.
 Thus, we can rearrange this for a simple relationship between the original and the corrected interaction strength values:

-In order to find this correction, we only need to know the ratio of reservoir excitons to polaritons at a given detuning in the ring geometry.
-To begin, we consider the profile for the exciton population shown in Figure 3 of the main text and a similarly derived profile for the polaritons below the inflection.
-These profiles are both shown in Figure \ref{fig:profiles}(a), with the values adjusted for the approximate average exciton fractions of each population (taken to be 0.9 and 0.7 for the populations above and below the inflection, respectively).
+In order to find this correction, we only need to know the ratio of bottleneck excitons to polaritons at a given detuning in the ring geometry.
+To begin, we consider the profile for the exciton population shown in Figure \ref{fig:NvX}(b) and a similarly derived profile for the polaritons below the inflection.
+These profiles are both shown in Figure \ref{fig:profiles}(a), with the values adjusted for the approximate average exciton fractions of each population (taken to be 0.92 and 0.74 for the populations above and below the inflection, respectively).